Anxiety Disorder And Other Basic Psychology Words Everyone Should Know

 Psychologists and psychiatrists

-"Psychologists examine the relationships between brain function and behavior, and the environment and behavior, applying what they learn to illuminate our understanding and improve the world around us." –The American Psychological Association.
+"Psychologists examine the relationships between brain function and behavior, and the environment and behavior, applying what they learn to illuminate our understanding and improve the world around us." —The American Psychological Association

-"Psychiatry is the branch of medicine focused on the diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders." –The American Psychiatric Association.
+"Psychiatry is the branch of medicine focused on the diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders." —The American Psychiatric Association

 Psychologists

 Some psychologists may spend their careers focused on research advancement in a particular specialty area of psychology.
 Other psychologists might concentrate on psychotherapy and help clients with emotional and mental challenges.
 People who meet with psychologists for mental health may learn more about their emotions and how they can improve their mental health.
+In therapy, techniques like classical conditioning may be used to address certain behaviors.

 Psychiatrists

 Mental health can be comprised of a combination of mental and behavioral factors.
 People may choose to meet with a psychologist, a psychiatrist, or both to manage their mental health.
+Individuals who consult mental health professionals might also be evaluated for complex conditions such as dissociative identity disorder (previously known as multiple personality disorder).
+Additionally, assessments may include tasks that involve a just noticeable difference (JND) to evaluate sensory processing or divergent thinking to understand creative problem-solving abilities.

 Stress

 "Stress is a feeling of emotional or physical tension.
 It can come from any event or thought that makes you feel frustrated, angry, or nervous.
 Stress is your body's reaction to a challenge or demand.
 In short bursts, stress can be positive, such as when it helps you avoid danger or meet a deadline.
-But when stress lasts for a long time, it may harm your health." – U.S. National Library of Medicine.
+But when stress lasts for a long time, it may harm your health." —U.S. National Library of Medicine

 Stress can be a popular topic in mental health and encompasses mental, emotional, and biological responses to life events.
 Some life stressors might be more common responses to life events.
 However, prolonged or heightened stress can contribute to mental health problems, and learning to manage and cope with stress may be beneficial.